lisa-gm/pyINLA/install.md

 # How to install DALIA on one of the default clusters
-DALIA have been developped on several (super)computing infrastructures, since the beginning of the project it has been our goal to provide a seamless experience for users, regardless of the underlying hardware and software stack.
+DALIA has been developed on several (super)computing infrastructures.
+Since the beginning of the project, our goal has been to provide a seamless experience for users regardless of the underlying hardware and software stack.

-As this generalization is not always possible, we provide a simplified procedure for several supercomputing infrastructure (made of different hardware), with the goal of rendering the installation experience of DALIA on a new cluster as easy as possible.
+Because full generalization is not always possible, we provide a simplified procedure for multiple supercomputing infrastructures (with different hardware) to make installing DALIA on a new cluster as easy as possible.

 ## Purpose
 Base `conda` environments for DALIA are provided in the `dalia/envs` directory.
-These environments contains all the Python packages on wich DALIA relies.
-Are not included in these environments the hardware-specific packages (e.g. `cupy` for GPU-compute, `mpi4py` for multiprocessing capabilities), these packages can be installed as extensions of the provided base environment.
-We provide base environment for both `x86` and `aarch64` architectures.
+These environments contain all the Python packages on which DALIA relies.
+Hardware-specific packages (e.g., `cupy` for GPU compute, `mpi4py` for multiprocessing) are not included; they can be installed as extensions of the base environment.
+We provide base environments for both `x86` and `aarch64` architectures.

-This environment is being used for the CI/CD pipelines of DALIA on the respective clusters and is also available for users to quickly setup DALIA on these clusters or any other machine.
+These environments are used in the CI/CD pipelines for the respective clusters and are also available for users to quickly set up DALIA on these clusters or any other machine.

 ## Supported Clusters
 We currently use three different clusters for the testing and development of DALIA: